-CFD on a commodity is offered by Spreadex Limited ("Spreadex"), a company registered in England and Wales, number 03720378.
+CFDs are offered by Spreadex Limited ("Spreadex"), a company registered in England and Wales, number 03720378.
 Spreadex Limited is authorised and regulated by the Financial Conduct Authority in the United Kingdom, register number 190941.
 Call 01727 895000 or go to www.spreadex.com for more information.

-This document was updated on the 18th January 2023.
+This document was updated on 18th January 2023